Half-integer vs. integer effects in quantum synchronization of spin systems: Conclusion

 We also showed that a simple definition of the signal strength based on the minimum of the dissipation rates is too restrictive for spin systems with higher $S \geq 1$.
 To achieve higher levels of quantum synchronization, we proposed a more refined definition of the signal strength which quantifies the actual deformation of the limit cycle in the presence of the signal.

 More fundamentally, our results highlight that one should naturally consider different stabilization schemes for different spin numbers to achieve better quantum synchronization.
-While the SymLC stabilization scheme shows large variations in the maximum synchronization achievable for all $S$ between 1 and 3, an appropriate choice of the stabilization scheme for each spin $S$ leads to comparable values of the synchronization measure.
-This raises the interesting conjecture that synchronization is independent of spin number if one has full control over the limit cycle, i.e., one can realize dissipators that will stabilize an arbitrary target state.
-Progress in this direction could be made by generalizing the limit-cycle- and signal-agnostic optimization of the synchronization measure to higher spins.
+While the SymLC and AsymLC stabilization schemes show large variations in the maximum synchronization achievable for all $S$ between 1 and 3 and pronounced oscillations between integer and half-integer spin number $S$, an appropriate choice of the stabilization scheme for each spin $S$ leads to comparable values of the synchronization measure.
+This raises the interesting conjecture that the maximum amount of synchronization is a monotonic function of the spin number if one has full control over the limit cycle (i.e., one can realize dissipators that will stabilize an arbitrary target state), as indicated by an upper bound on the synchronization measure.
+Progress in this direction could be made by proving the tightness of the bound on the synchronization measure obtained by an optimization over all possible limit-cycles and signals, which would also shed light on the quantum-to-classical transition in synchronization for very large spin number $S$.